xuan24325/week1/README.md

 #### Introduction/Business problem
 Washington State, where I live in.
 For tourists, finding the right place to eat can be a challenge.
 This is just one motive for giving tourists a good overview about what to eat where.

-Thus, the goal I want to reach with this exercise is to give a simple recommendation to tourists in WA: in which district of the city will you find a large number or even concentration of which types of restaurants?
-Where to eat sea food, where to find Mexico food, where to get fast food?
+Thus, the goal I want to reach with this exercise is to give a simple recommendation to tourists in WA.
+In which county of the state will you find a large number or even concentration of which types of restaurants?
+Where to eat seafood, where to find Mexico food, where to get fast food?
 The target audience are foreign tourists.

 #### Description of the data
 I will, as requested by the assignment task, use foursquare data about restaurants in WA.
 Foursquare is a US tech company from New York focusing on location data.
 Their technology and data powers apps such as Apple's Maps, Uber, Twitter and many other household names.
 I will use foursquare data such as the restaurant name, ID, location and category of food.